bizz84/nested-navigation-demo-flutter/README.md

-# Multiple Navigators with BottomNavigationBar
+# Flutter BottomNavigationBar with Multiple Navigators

 This is the source code for my article: